langenhagen/experiments-and-tutorials/Python/genicam-harvesters-hello/README.md

 # GenICam Harvesters Hello
 Showcase the usage of the package `Harvesters` to get images from a GenICam standard camera.

-I tested it against an IDS U3-304xCP-C and an Allied Vision Alvium U-508c.
+I tested it against several cameras, including an IDS U3-304xCP-C and an Allied Vision Alvium U-508c.

 See: